-- 1. A team may have no more than two designated leaders (coaches, assistant coaches, or managers) within the playing area during a match.
+- A team may have no more than two designated leaders (coaches, assistant coaches, or managers) within the playing area during a match.
 This does not include media staff, as regulated separately by EDF guidelines. - 2.
 A player may be designated as a coach. - 3.
 Team leaders are responsible for the team's actions on the court and, alongside the captains, will represent the team in communication with the match officials and opposing team. - 4.
 Team leaders must address only their team members and the officials. - 5.
 Team leaders must always use polite and respectful language and manners - 6.
 Team leaders must remain confined to the combined areas of the Player Out Queue, Penalty Box and Substitutes Area for their team.
 They must not enter the court without authorization from an official. - 7.
-Team leaders are subject to all rules of conduct.
+Team leaders are subject to all rules of conduct. - 8.
+For players under 18, teams must adhere to safeguarding policies as specified in the event / league / tournament policies.